Riftr/intelpy/README.md

 Run ```python Intelpy.py``` to start the application.

+#### Using your distrubtion libraries

+As per above, download the source package and extract somewhere such as /opt/intelpy.
+Install the required packages using your distribution's package manager.
+Run `python Intelpy.py` from the install location.

 #### Build package from source

+:warning: Note: you don't need to do this to use IntelPy.
+This is handy if you wish to have a standalone all-in-one package for any reason.

 Download the latest source code package [here](https://github.com/Riifta/intelpy/releases/latest) and extract somewhere such as /opt/intelpy